Feeling a sore, lumpy breast while breastfeeding? Here’s how to ease inflammation and stay comfortable.

 Know the signs and symptoms of mastitis so you know when to seek help.

-Some mums get inflamed breasts more often than others.
-If you find yourself with sore, red or painful breasts again, it may help to think about how you are breastfeeding or expressing.
+Some mums get inflamed breasts more often.
+If It happens again, it may help to think about how you are breastfeeding or expressing.

-- Breastfeed your baby as often and for as long as they need.
+- Feed your baby as often and for as long as they need.

 - Get help with breastfeeding if your baby is not removing milk well.